cowhorse7/KidMath-jumpstart/README.md

 ## Stack

-I'm still not fully decided as of now, but planning on Angular as the code base.
+I'm still not fully decided as of now (5/31), but planning on Angular as the code base.
 A good chance of MongoDB as the database, used to store usernames and scores, and possibly even problems.
 Users won't be required to log in, and I'm thinking that not-logged-in users may have their scores saved for a limited time.

 ## Timeline